jman4747/memos/ORG-4_Engineering_Process.md

 Team members building prototypes shall document: the hypothesis being tested, the part of the strategy they intend to fulfill, and the part of the system design they intend to implement.

+# Requirements

 ## User Stories

+Informal description of user needs and expectations.

 User Story Mapping is a method for capturing a narrative description of stakeholder goals and strategy.